fortify-presales/fortify-abap-demo/README.md

 - Once the repository has loaded click on "**Pull**" to download the files
 - You should be prompted that the objects are different between "local" and "remote", everything should be selected so just click on "Continue"
-- You will be prompted for a "workbech request", click on the "**Create Request**" icon and enter a name for the request, e.g. `Fortify SAP Demo Import` and click on "**Save**"
+- You will be prompted for a "workbech request", click on the "**Create Request**" icon and enter a "Short Description" for the request, e.g. `Fortify ABAP Demo Import` and click on "**Save**"
 - Click on "**Continue**"
 - Click on "**Continue**" again and then hopefully the files/objects should be imported